One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 Travel Camera

 Manchester is a historic and colorful city!
 We recommend using a real camera to capture the sights.
-We shoot with a DSLR Canon Rebel with an 18-135mm lens on our travels.
+We shoot with a DSLR Canon Rebel with an 18-135mm lens.

 The Rebel is easy to use and takes high–quality photos.
-Plus, it ranks as one of our top picks for Best Budget Travel Cameras.
+Plus, it ranks as our top pick for the Best Budget Travel Cameras.

 UK Travel Insurance

 Trips don’t always go as planned.
-When things go awry, insurance may help recoup some of the costs incurred.
+When things go awry, insurance may help recoup costs incurred.
 If you haven’t already purchased coverage, check the affordable rates at World Nomads.

 Start planning your trip to the UK!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
-Head over to our Travel Planning Page for more tips – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More Top European Destinations